Stripe PHP Payment Integration Guide

 });

-The confirmCardPayment call communicates directly with Stripe from the browser.
-Your server never sees the raw card details.
-If the card is declined, Stripe returns an error object immediately and you display it to the user.
+The confirmCardPayment call communicates directly between the browser and Stripe.
+Your server never sees raw card details.
+If the card is declined, Stripe returns an error immediately and you display the message to the customer.

-When a payment is confirmed, Stripe sends an HTTP POST to a webhook endpoint you specify in the Stripe Dashboard under Webhooks.
-Your endpoint receives a JSON payload with the event type and associated object data.
+When a payment is confirmed or fails, Stripe sends an HTTP POST to a webhook endpoint you configure in the Stripe Dashboard.
+Your endpoint receives a JSON payload containing the event type and associated data.

-Webhook handling requires signature verification.
-Stripe signs every webhook request with a hash generated using your webhook signing secret and the raw request body.
-You must verify this signature before processing the event.
+Webhook security requires signature verification.
+Stripe signs every request using a hash generated with your webhook signing secret and the raw request body.
+Always verify this signature before processing any event.

-Register your webhook endpoint in the Stripe Dashboard.
-Stripe provides a webhook signing secret for each endpoint in the format whsec_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.
-Store this in your environment variables alongside your API keys.
+Register your endpoint in the Stripe Dashboard under Webhooks.
+Stripe provides a signing secret for each endpoint in the format whsec_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.
+Store this in your environment variables.

-For testing locally, use the Stripe CLI to forward webhooks to your local server:
+For local development, use the Stripe CLI to forward webhooks to your development server:

 stripe listen --forward-to localhost:3000/webhook.php

-The CLI outputs the webhook signing secret it uses.
-Copy it to your .env file for local testing.
+The CLI outputs the signing secret it uses, which you copy to your .env file for testing.

 PHP Webhook Handler